mpg-age-bioinformatics/draco_pipelines/README.md

 ```
 To see what `module load jup` is doing you can always do `module show jup`.

 **IMPORTANT**: simply running `srun` will take to the partition *interactive*.
 Your job will not live forever - do not forget to save your work in a regular fashion.
 You can allways use the argument `-p <partition>` to specify the partiton you would like to use eg. `srun -p general jup`.
-It is also here **IMPORTANT** to realize that this will submit a job that will reseve one full node from the *general*  partition - to change this use the `--cpus-per-task` and `--mem` arguments to lower your reservation eg.
+It is also here **IMPORTANT** to realize that this will submit a job that will reserve one full node from the *general*  partition - to change this use the `--cpus-per-task` and `--mem` arguments to lower your reservation eg.
 ```bash
 srun -p general --cpus-per-task=1 --mem=8gb jup
 ```